Understanding Course and Slope Rating

 - OB/Extreme Rough --- The distance from the center of the landing zone to out-of-bounds or extreme rough is measured and whether there are factors such as cart paths or fences that could influence where the ball goes.

-- Water Hazards --- Lateral and carry water hazards are considered for each affected shot.
+- Penalty Areas --- Lateral and carry water hazards are considered for each affected shot.
 The shot length to safely carry the water or the distance to the lateral water is used to determine the obstacle value.
 Water that comes into play on more than one shot adds to the rating value.

 - Green Surface --- The speed of the green is determined and the green is evaluated for surface contours and tiers.